Ka Makana at Hoakalei

 No analysis available

-The remarks repeatedly advertise VA assumable financing and VA loan options across several listings.
-This is strong public evidence that the building is VA loan approved or at least marketed as VA-eligible for buyers.
+The remarks repeatedly advertise VA assumable financing and VA loan availability across multiple listings.
+That is direct public evidence that VA financing is accepted/approved in this building.

 No analysis available